Don’t forget to put on a coat

 Choosing the right coating cuts business maintenance costs

 When it’s cold and raining you can guarantee mothers everywhere are arguing with their children over why they need to wear a coat to protect them from the elements.
 However, this good advice can do more than just protect against ill health, it’s something that can be carried across into corrosive protection in industrial settings.
-Peter Crossen, VP of the Maintenance and Partsmaster Innovation Platform at NCH, explains how the right coating makes all the difference.
+Peter Crossen, from the Maintenance Innovation Platform at NCH, explains how the right coating makes all the difference.

 Just as you wouldn’t weather a heavy downpour of rain in just a light jacket without a hood, it’s important to remember that not all corrosion-preventative coatings will be effective for every situation.
 Selecting the right coating for specific applications requires careful deliberation of conditions the surface will be subject to, as well as the reasons for coating the product in the first place.

 For example, a business that keeps its storage tanks outside must account for both the substance stored within the tank – often a liquid, which itself accelerates corrosion – and the weather that the tank will be subjected to.
 Instances such as this call for a permanent coating that can provide long-standing protection.

 The benefits of a permanent coating are more than just longevity.
 Coatings designed to protect surfaces for extended periods of time offer a range of characteristics, such as high heat resistance to protect under extreme temperatures without sagging, supporting the strenuous demands of certain industries and environments.

 If a particular surface is especially prone to rust and the ongoing process of treating and protecting is becoming a costly cycle, it may even be advisable to consider an all-in-one product.
 An encapsulating rust treatment solution offers a quicker and more cost effective approach by converting existing rust into a barrier, which then defends against further corrosion.

 Don’t judge a product by its name